-- o Ventilation hoods...if used, must be inspected annually and approved by a certified city/county inspector. - o There must be a three-compartment sink that must be labeled, "washing", "rinsing" and "sanitizing".
-These sinks cannot be used for handwashing by staff. - There must be a separate labeled "hand washing sink only" for staff to use for no other purpose but handwashing. - All litter waste and rubbish are placed in suitable 'covered' leak-proof, non-absorbent containers until properly disposed of daily, in a dumpster which is no closer than ten feet of building. - Poisonous/toxic chemicals or cleaning products must be stored separately from food.
-Products must not be stored on shelves above food preparation areas and/or food products intended for human consumption, unless in bins that are impermeable. - o First Aid kit is located in the food preparation area - o There is a fire extinguisher available, located in the food preparation area. - Observe handling of food acceptance from parents, labeling as needed, and storage by staff. - o Raw fruit and vegetables are washed prior to being served or cooked to prevent contamination. - o All foods, including milk containers, must be rotated per expiration date when new products are brought in. - o All expired food must be discarded by the close of the business day. - The floors, walls, shelves, tables, utensils and equipment in the food preparation area are constructed to be easily cleaned and kept clean. - o This area is well lighted and ventilated.
+- Ventilation hoods...if used, must be inspected annually and approved by a certified city/county inspector. - o There must be a three-compartment sink that must be labeled, "washing", "rinsing" and "sanitizing".
+These sinks cannot be used for handwashing by staff. - o There must be a separate sink labeled "hand washing only" for staff to use for no other purpose but handwashing. - All litter waste and rubbish are placed in suitable 'covered' leak-proof, non-absorbent containers until properly disposed of daily, in a dumpster which is no closer than ten feet of building. - Poisonous/toxic chemicals or cleaning products must be stored separately from food.
+Products must not be stored on shelves above food preparation areas and/or food products intended for human consumption, unless in bins that are impermeable. - o Staff working with food preparation must wear disposable gloves. - o First Aid kit is located in the food preparation area. - o There is a fire extinguisher available, located in the food preparation area. - Observe handling of food acceptance from parents, labeling as needed, and storage by staff. - o Raw fruit and vegetables are washed prior to being served or cooked to prevent contamination. - o All foods, including milk containers, must be rotated per expiration date when new products are brought in. - o All expired food must be discarded by the close of the business day. - o The floors, walls, shelves, tables, utensils and equipment in the food preparation area are constructed to be easily cleaned and kept clean. - o This area is well lighted and ventilated.